vvvv/The-Gray-Book/reference/hde/the_nodebrowser.md

 #### Choose single pins

-This is how the worflow for choosing single pins works:
+This is how the workflow for choosing single pins works:
 * If there is a node that is clearly simpler than all others in terms of its signature, this node will be placed.
 * Double-clicking on the node will show you pins that you can opt into
 * Selecting such a pin will again close the node browser if there is one node that is clearly simpler than any other with that pin configuration.